 - "Algorithms in nature", i.e. how collections of molecules, cells, and organisms process information and solve interesting distributed computing problems.

 A. Conn, U. Pedmale, J. Chory, and S. Navlakha.
-Plant architectures reflect universal network design principles.
+High-resolution laser scanning reveals plant architectures that reflect universal network design principles.
 Cell Syst., 2017 (in press).

 [abstract]Abstract: Transport networks serve critical functions in biological and engineered systems, and yet their design requires trade-offs between competing objectives.
 Due to their sessile lifestyle, plants need to optimize their architecture to efficiently acquire and distribute resources, while also minimizing costs in building infrastructure.
 To understand how plants resolve this design tradeoff, we used high-precision three-dimensional laser scanning to map the architectures of tomato, tobacco, or sorghum plants grown in several environmental conditions and through multiple developmental time-points, scanning in total 505 architectures from 37 plants.
 Using a graph-theoretic algorithm we developed to evaluate design strategies, we find that plant architectures lie along the Pareto front between two simple length-based objectives -- minimizing total branch length and minimizing nutrient transport distance -- thereby conferring a selective fitness advantage for plant transport processes.
 The location along the Pareto front can distinguish amongst species and conditions, suggesting that during evolution, natural selection may employ common network design principles despite different optimization trade-offs.